NVIDIA/earth2studio/docs/userguide/intro/data.md

 })
 ```

-Much of Earth-2 Inference Studio typically operates on a lat-lon grid but it's not
+Much of Earth2Studio typically operates on a lat-lon grid but it's not
 required to.

 ### Standard Coordinate Names

-Earth-2 Inference Studio has a dimension naming standard for its built in feature set.
+Earth2Studio has a dimension naming standard for its built in feature set.
 We encourage users to follow similar naming schemes for compatability between Earth-2
 Inference Studio when possible and the packages we interface with.